I'm Honey!

 Dear Joan,

-Share your hurt feelings with your granddaughter in a positive manner.
-You do not want to create estrangement between your granddaughter and her husband-to-be with you.
-On the other hand, you have the right to express your feelings remembering you have not been assigned the role of the family wedding fixer.
+Share your hurt feelings and angry reaction with your granddaughter in a positive manner.
+You do not want to create estrangement and unrealistic expectations between your granddaughter and her husband-to-be with you.
+On the other hand, you have the right to express your feelings and diffuse tension, remembering you have not been assigned the role of the family wedding fixer.

 I would tell my granddaughter that I love her very much and I will miss watching her take her wedding vows.
 And, end it at that.